Mohamed-Moumni/Test/README.md

 # Test
-getting started with CI/CD using Github actions
+getting started with CI/CD using GitHub actions